 Form No. LIBC-262 Pennsylvania Worker and Community Right to Know Act Poster

-The Form No. LIBC-262 Pennsylvania Worker and Community Right to Know Act is a job safety law poster by the Pennsylvania Department Of Labor & Industry.
+The Form No. LIBC-262 Pennsylvania Worker and Community Right to Know Act is a labor law posters poster by the Pennsylvania Department Of Labor & Industry.
 This poster is mandatory for some employers, including public employers (state,county, township, etc.).

 This poster must be posted in a conspicuous place where all employees can see it.
 This poster discusses hazards in the workplace and what employers have to do to protect employees from hazardous conditions in the workplace as well as what employees can do if they feel they workplace is not safe enough for them.